okuvshynov/rlscout/README.md

 ## LIFO order notes

+### what to do next and in what order?
+For 6x6
+1. Distributed/Serializable TT
+2. A/B player to play against model/mcts/etc.
+3. Introduce reading from TT to MCTS rollouts
+4. Train a good model and use it for ordering in A/B
+5. web UI to visualize games and pplayer thoughts

+### How to make distributed TT?

+1. For each entry we at a minimum need to store:
+- State itself (128 bit if silly)
+- current player (1 bit)
+- if there was a skip before (1 bit?) maybe have to be 2 bits to indicate end of game?
+- alpha/beta.
+(4 bit each? depends on bounds we set)

+2. We need a part of the table to be fully stored and distributed and other part can be just simple basic replacement local thing

+3. How to compress/hash the board the most compact way?
+Othello has some properties, e.g. it is all connected in 2d.

+4. Actual compression doesn't matter for now.

 ### For better experimenting, we can do the following:
 1. Have separate 'player' just for 1:1 games and visualizations.
 It won't be used for self-play generation, etc.
 2. Implementations should be: full a/b, pure mcts, pure model, model mcts, etc.